-The bars of the top right chart show how much money I had at the end of all games I won, averaged out.
-That means when I reached $200, I walked away, but it was rarely exactly $200.
+The bars depicted on the top right chart show how much money I had at the end of all the games I won, averaged out.
+This means that when I reached $200, I walked away (but it was rarely exactly $200).
 So how much did I win exactly?
-As you can see, it was always more then $200, with some strategies only slightly more and with others significantly more.
+As you can see, it was always more then $200, with some strategies only slightly more and with the other ones significantly more.

-That is expected because your bet amounts vary from spin to spin with every strategy except the James Bond strategy and it would be a big coincidence to end up with exactly $200 at the end of a win.
+This is expected because your bet amounts vary from spin to spin with every strategy except with the James Bond strategy.
+It would be a big coincidence to end up with exactly $200 at the end of a win.

-What’s more interesting is that the Fibonacci, Labouchere and Reverse Martingale left me on average with significantly more.
-I know that’s always good news but can it help you?
+What is even more interesting is the fact that the Fibonacci, the Labouchere and the Reverse Martingale left me with significantly more on average.
+I know this is always good news, but can it help you?

-If you’re sticking to one strategy and always play until you either double your money or lose your money, that means you either win more than $100 on top of your initial $100 or lose the initial $100 or less.
+If you stick to one strategy and always play until you either double your money or lose your money, this means that you either win more than $100 on top of your initial $100 or that you lose the initial $100 (or less).

 Why would you lose less?
-Because if you’re strict about your betting system and you end up with $30 for example but need to bet $37 on your next spin according to your strategy, then you can’t do it and you finish the game.
-That means you didn’t lose $100 but only $70.
+Because if you are strict about your betting system and you end up with, for example, $30 but you need to bet $37 on your next spin according to your strategy, then you cannot do it and you finish the game.
+This means that you did not lose $100, but only $70.

 Let’s stop here for now and just remember this scenario.
-We’ll circle back to it at the end of this article.
+I will come back to this towards the end of this article.